-For terrestrial systems we see similar behavior in FIGURE 7 which essentially reverses the maximum gain profile as a function of coverage distance seen in FIGURE 5.
-However, even at ten kilometers, the advantage of inscribed mass over isotropic radiation is still 3.4×10^5 .
-Some advantage would still hold even if the receiver density were one per square meter instead of 1.11×10^5 .

-10^{-3} per square meter.
+For terrestrial systems we see similar behavior in FIGURE 9 which essentially reverses the maximum gain profile as a function of coverage distance seen in FIGURE 6.
+However, even at ten kilometers, the advantage of inscribed mass over isotropic radiation is still 3.4×10^5 , an advantage which would still hold even if the receiver density were one per square meter instead of 1.11×10^{-3} per square meter.
 As with point to point communications, we note that if the typical radiative loss of D^2 for terrestrial systems were used, the inscribed mass gains would be even higher.